mku11/Salmon-AES-CTR/README.md

 * Admin-Protected nonce sequences: Additional protection from non-admin users (Salmon Windows Service Win10/11 only).

 ## Salmon API Samples
-**Java/C#/Python API**:
-API usage is consistent across platforms with slight variations on naming conventions.
+API usage is consistent across languages with slight variations on naming conventions.
+Note that the javascript/typescript libraries are based on async IO so you will need to use 'await' most of the time.

-**Typescript/Javascript API**:
-The ts/js libraries are based on async IO so make sure when to use await.

 For detailed samples see: [**Samples**](https://github.com/mku11/Salmon-AES-CTR/tree/main/samples)
 For an extensive use of the API see: [**Salmon Vault**](https://github.com/mku11/Salmon-Vault)